ChainSafe/game-docs-v2/docs/v2.5/13_gasless-transactions-using-gelato.md

     }
 ```

-## A Frictionless Eperience For Users
+## A Frictionless Experience For Users
-These functions will allow a develoepr to grant acces to games without the user needing to hae gas funds.
-This will overall provide a frictionless experience for users that are eithe new to the crypto space.
+These functions will allow a developer to grant access to games without the user needing to have gas funds.
+This will overall provide a frictionless experience for users that are either new to the crypto space.
 It also opens up gameplay for other countries who may not be able to pay for gas themselves.